Lori Lightfoot: Casino

 After legislation expanding gambling in Illinois was passed by the state legislature at the start of June 2019, Lightfoot announced that the city would commence a study of where a Chicago casino would be located.
 Lightfoot's predecessors had long sought to obtain a casino for the city.
-While the state did not approve a city-owned casino (reportedly preferred by Lightfoot, as it had been by her predecessors); state legislation allowed for a privately owned casino from which the city would receive one-third of tax revenue generated.
+While the state did not approve a city-owned casino (reportedly preferred by Lightfoot, as it had been by her predecessors), state legislation allowed for a privately owned casino from which the city would receive one-third of tax revenue generated.
 Lightfoot continued to push, however, for the state to authorize a casino jointly owned by the city and state and with a lesser effective tax rate than the passed legislation specified.

 On May 5, 2022, Lightfoot announced that she had selected a bid from the Bally's Corporation to construct a casino resort on the west bank of the Chicago River.

 Christopher Columbus statue

 In July 2020, Lightfoot directed that a statue of Christopher Columbus be removed from Grant Park.
 After the murder of George Floyd, protesters had attempted to knock over the statue and had engaged in a violent confrontation with police.

 In March 2022, attorney George Smyrniotis sued Lightfoot for defamation.
-The lawsuit claimed that Italian-Americans were unhappy with the removal of the Columbus statue, and that a tentative deal had been struck to assuage their concerns by allowing the statue to be displayed in an annual Columbus Day parade.
+The lawsuit claimed that Italian Americans were unhappy with the removal of the Columbus statue, and that a tentative deal had been struck to assuage their concerns by allowing the statue to be displayed in an annual Columbus Day parade.
 According to Smyrniotis, Lightfoot—angry over the proposal regarding the display of the statue—suggested during a Zoom call that she would revoke the parade permit if the statue were to be displayed.
-Smyrniotis added that Lightfoot had questioned his competence, berated him and others with obscenities, and asserted that she had "'the biggest d*** in Chicago'".
+Smyrniotis added that Lightfoot had questioned his competence, berated him and others with obscenities, and asserted that she had "'the biggest dick in Chicago'".
 For her part, Lightfoot contended that the lawsuit's "'deeply offensive and ridiculous claims'" were "'wholly lacking in merit'".